su9000/su9000.github.io/index.md

 I am an astrophysicist based at IAFE (UBA–CONICET) in Buenos Aires, Argentina.
 My research focuses on galaxy formation and evolution across cosmic time, with particular interest in:

 - Angular momentum and galaxy structure
+- The physics of the Cosmic Dawn and Reionization
+- Cosmic Web and galaxy properties, Planes of Satellites
 - Low-surface-brightness galaxies (LSBGs)
-- Feedback from compact-object stellar systems (e.g. X-ray binaries)
-- The physics of the Cosmic Dawn and Reionization

 I work mainly with cosmological hydrodynamical simulations and numerical analysis.